primaryobjects/strips/strips/Readme.md

 Loads a domain and problem PDDL file and returns a domain and problem object in the callback.

-#### solve(domain, problem, isDepthFirstSearch = true, maxSolutions = 1)
+#### solve(domain, problem, isDepthFirstSearch = true, maxSolutions = 1, cost = null)

-Searches for a solution to the given problem by using depth-first-search or breadth-first-search.
+Searches for a solution to the given problem by using depth-first-search, breadth-first-search, or A*.
 The default setting uses depth-first-search and returns the first solution found.
 To return more solutions, set maxSolutions to a higher value.
-Note, you can write your own solution algorithm by using the methods below.
+To use A* search, provide a function for the "cost" parameter, using the format cost(state), to serve as a heuristic for A*.
+The function should return an integer, representing the cost of the given state.
+See [starcraft.js](https://github.com/primaryobjects/strips/blob/master/starcraft.js) for an example.
+The cost function may also be passed as the 3rd parameter (ie., solve(domain, problem, cost)).
+Note, you can also write your own solution algorithm by using the methods below.

 #### getChildStates(domain, state)